• Skip to main content

 5492 Foundation Internship II

 Prerequisite(s): A minimum grade of a B in SWO 5491 and SWO 5361 or 5561; a minimum grade of B or concurrent enrollment in SWO 5362; credit or concurrent enrollment in SWO 5381 and SWO 5322; and a minimum grade of B or concurrent enrollment in SWO 5463 or SWO 5363.
+A minimum grade of B is required for this course.

 Social Work Internship, including at least 240 hours of applied learning and an integrative seminar.
 This is the second part of SWO 5491 with the addition of more sophisticated social work practice opportunities and expectations.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.
 Fee: $50.